kishankumar8/pract-repository/README.md

 this is the demo repository.

-i use this repo like all dummy and example
+i use this repo like all dummy and